raiiyan/raiiyan/README.md

 - 🎸 I’m a **rock and metal music lover**, always vibing with guitars and deep lyrics
 - 📸 Passionate about **photography**, capturing moments and aesthetics whenever I can
+- 💻 Deeply in love with **technology** — always learning, tinkering, and building cool digital things
-- 🧑‍💻 Always eager to learn new tools, collaborate with developers, and build cool stuff
+- 🧑‍💻 Always eager to learn new tools, collaborate with developers, and build awesome stuff

 ---